pixel-tree/cloudy-logic/README.md

 pip install -r requirements.txt
 ```

-For development and local testing run:
+For local development and testing run:

 ```
 python cloudy_logic.py
 ```

+Now you should be able to access the application on [localhost](http://localhost:8000).

 For deployment configure a production WSGI such as *gunicorn* and use: